hamdiz0/LearningDevOps/kubernetes/kubernetes.md

 * `StatefulSet` :
     - used specificly for apllication like databases
-    - basicly Deployment but for databas services
+    - basicly Deployment but for data-base services
-    - data bases are often hosted outside of the k8s cluster avoiding the StatefulSet
+    - data-bases are often hosted outside of the k8s cluster avoiding the StatefulSet
+    - manages the deployment and scaling of a set of pods
+    - maintains a sticky identity for each of their Pods
+    - ensure that each Pod has a persistent identity and storage

 <img src="img/kub14.PNG" style="width:100%">